travigd/documentation/dotnet-api/4.0.0/projections.md

 version: "4.0.0"
 ---

-**PROJECTIONS ARE STILL IN BETA THIS DOCUMENTATION IS SUBJECT TO CHANGE WITHOUT NOTICE

 The Event Store Client API includes some helper methods that use the HTTP API to allow for the management of projections in the system.
 This document will describe the methods found in the ProjectionsManager class (in addition to the XML docs already on it).
 Note all methods in this class are async.

 ## Methods